the larder | suzanne goin | caroline styne

 ABOUT CAROLINE STYNE

-Caroline Styne was raised in Los Angeles and began her work in the food service industry in 1989 when, at the age of 22, she co-founded Basically Baked Inc., producing and distributing specialty foods to retail accounts nation-wide.
-By 1994, she was managing restaurants and teamed with celebrated restaurateur Sean MacPherson at Jones, in Hollywood.
+Raised in Los Angeles and educated in Santa Barbara, Caroline Styne planned a career as a professional in the art world but the restaurant business called to her.
+In 1994, she teamed with celebrated restaurateur Sean MacPherson at Jones, in Hollywood.
 While there, she was introduced to Suzanne Goin.
 The meeting was life-changing for both and led to the opening of their flagship restaurant, Lucques, in 1998.
 With Suzanne’s culinary talent and Caroline’s business acumen they made a formidable creative team.

 The restaurant met with instant success and their efforts helped her partner to be recognized as one of Food and Wine magazine’s “Best New Chefs” 1999.
 Lucques received praise from Condé Nast Traveler, Gourmet, Bon Appétit and Saveur, including a prestigious 3 star review by the Los Angeles Times.
 Caroline has served as the restaurant’s sommelier and wine director from the beginning, and has received multiple Awards of Excellence from Wine Spectator magazine.